AndrewJBateman/ionic-angular-news/README.md

 ## :clipboard: Status & To-do list

 * Status: Working.
-* To-do: This app could be improvemeved but it works and has taught me the news API basics.
+* To-do: This app could be improved - add newsArticle interface and use Angular async in template instead of subscribe() for observables, for example.
+But it works and has taught me the news API basics.
 An improved news app will be created in a new repo: 'ionic-angular-news-app'.

 ## :clap: Inspiration

 * Project initially inspired by [Baljeet Singh´s Youtube video 'Creating News Application With Ionic 4 and Angular'](https://www.youtube.com/watch?v=NJ9C7iY9350) but much improved upon.

+## :file_folder: License

+* This project is licensed under the terms of the MIT license.

 ## :envelope: Contact

-* Repo created by [ABateman](https://www.andrewbateman.org) - feel free to contact me!
+* Repo created by [ABateman](https://github.com/AndrewJBateman), email: gomezbateman@yahoo.com